 4. Search escapism

 Aussies have been regularly looking at potential travel destinations throughout the COVID period.
-The report predicts travellers will be sharing traveling experiences and fuelling new social media trends.
+The report predicts travellers will be sharing travelling experiences and fuelling new social media trends.

 5. Safety cleans up